zachpmanson/notes/notes/Notes/Software/Design/Spotify Design Decisions.md

 ## Smart Shuffle Button Cycle Lock

-Spotify has added a feature called Smart Shuffle that works like normal shuffling, but also added recommended songs in-between ever few tracks in the queue.
+Spotify has added a feature called Smart Shuffle that works like normal shuffling, but also adds recommended songs in-between ever few tracks in the queue.
 On paper I like this feature, though I have never found myself actually using it.
 I was introduced to it through the following infuriating UX.

 I go the the Now Playing screen on the Android Spotify client.
 The playlist I am listening to is currently set to shuffle (regular shuffle), but I would like to turn off regular shuffle.
 I press the button with a shuffle icon, which has for 10+ years been a single toggle that would instantly take effect.
 Instead of a simple 2 option toggle, I find that it has been converted in to a 3 option cycle button, where pressing it cycles through the options of `Linear -> Shuffle -> Smart Shuffle -> Linear`.
 I can see the thinking behind this decision though I don't like it since it breaks muscle memory established by this app for a decade and all other music playing applications.
 That is not my issue though.